CINO: A Chinese Minority Pre-trained Language Model: Text Classification Datasets for Minority Languages

+Multilingual tasks have been used widely to evaluate the cross-lingual transferability of multilingual models \cite{hu2020xtreme}.
+Nevertheless, the pre-existing multilingual datasets hardly cover the Chinese ethnic minority languages.
+For example, Tibetan, Mongolian and Uyghur have never appeared in any task in the XTREME benchmark.
+To evaluate the cross-lingual transferability of CINO, we construct two text classification datasets \textbf{WCM} (\textbf{W}ikipedia-\textbf{C}hinese-\textbf{M}inority) and \textbf{CMNews} (\textbf{C}hinese-\textbf{M}inority-\textbf{N}ews).

-\section{WCM Dataset}
+\subsection{WCM Dataset}

+\textbf{Data Collection and Annotation}.
 WCM is based on the data from Wikipedia.
-It covers seven languages including Mongolian, Tibetan, Uyghur, Kazakh, Korean, Cantonese and Standard Chinese.
-We build the dataset from the Wikipedia page dumps and the Wikipedia category dumps \footnote{https://dumps.wikimedia.org/other} of the languages in question.
+It covers seven languages: Mongolian, Tibetan, Uyghur, Kazakh, Korean, Cantonese, and Standard Chinese.
+We build the dataset from the Wikipedia page dumps and the Wikipedia category dumps\footnote{https://dumps.wikimedia.org/other} of the languages in question.

-We firstly generate a category graph for each language, where each node represents a category and each edge stands for the affiliation between a pair of categories.
-By referring to the category system of Chinese Wikipedia, we choose 10 categories for the classification task: Art, Geography, History, Nature, Science, Personage, Technology, Education, Economy and Health.
-Then, we start from the categories of each page and backtrack along the routes in the category graph until meeting one of the 10 target categories and we set this category as the label of that page.
-Owing to some affiliation conflicts like subcategory $A$ belongs to two categories in the 10 categories simultaneously, we reconstructed the graph by modifying certain edges between the 10 target categories and their subcategories which are assessed as unreasonable by our human evaluation team.
+To annotate the data, we first generate a category graph for each language.
+Each node represents a category, and each edge stands for the affiliation between a pair of categories.
+By referring to the category system of Chinese Wikipedia, we choose ten categories for the classification task: Art, Geography, History, Nature, Science, Personage, Technology, Education, Economy, and Health.
+Then, we start from the categories of each page and backtrack along the routes in the category graph until reaching one of the ten target categories, and we set this category as the label of that page.
+Owing to some affiliation conflicts, like one subcategory belonging to two categories simultaneously, we reconstructed the graph by removing certain edges between the 10 target categories and their subcategories which are assessed as unreasonable by our human evaluation team.

+\textbf{Data Cleaning}.
 After getting the labeled data, we apply several strategies to improve the quality of the datasets.
-In the first place, we removed dirty data like large blocks of URLs, file paths.
-Then, the examples are restricted by their lengths (after being tokenized by the CINO tokenizer) and we filter out those examples which are shorter than 20 or longer than 1024 tokens.
-Furthermore, since there are both high-resource languages like Korean and extremely low-resource languages like Uyghur, we down-sample the languages and the categories with abundant data to balance the numbers of examples among different languages and different categories in each language.
-Finally, we obtain 63,137 examples.
-WCM contains the train/dev/test set for Standard Chinese and only test sets for other languages.
+We remove dirty data like large blocks of URLs and file paths.
+Then, the examples are filtered by their lengths (after being tokenized by the CINO tokenizer) by removing those examples shorter than 20 or longer than 1024 tokens.\footnote {We discard examples that are too long because long examples likely cover multiple topics while we assign a single label to each example.}

-The data distribution is shown in the Table \ref{WCM_dist} \footnote{We show the detailed distribution and samples of the WCM dataset in the appendix.}.